 Plaintiff incorporates all preceding and subsequent paragraphs by reference.

-Defendants’ scheme to optimize profits regardless of the effect on Rockbridge County was undertaken and executed intentionally.
+Defendants’ scheme to optimize profits regardless of the effect on Halifax County was undertaken and executed intentionally.

 Defendants’ failure to take any action to prevent or reduce the unnecessary, non-medical, or criminal use of opioids was grossly negligent in that it was done with indifference and an utter disregard of prudence that amounts to complete neglect of the safety of others and had a great probability of causing substantial harm.